kaytat/exiftool-scripts-for-takeout/README.md

 ## Tweaks
 Don't want the scripts to clobber the originals?
 Remove -overwrite_original

+Are there photos or albums you thought you deleted but still remain?
+Try the [album archive](https://get.google.com/albumarchive) and especially the "Auto Backup" album.
+Not sure what this is, but there were a lot old / unwanted photos in there.

 ## Improvements
 The JSON files have album info.
 Maybe that can be merged too?